Sharpen your skates, and check out some of Ontario’s best ice skating trails this winter.

 1. Rideau Canal Skateway

-Even after the skateway’s official opening, whether the skateway is actually open on a particular day depends on the weather.
-In 2018-19, skateway opened on Dec 30, 2018, and remained opened for a total of 71 days, and the number of skating days was 59.
+In 2018-19, the skateway opened on Dec 30, 2018, and remained open for a total of 71 days, and the number of skating days was 59.
 In contrast, the total number of operating days in 2015-16 was just 18 days.

 Cost: Free Admission